 Eventually, it’s the value of the brand that finally becomes monetized, generally through an acquisition or merger.
 That value is measured in large part by market share, customer loyalty, and rate of growth – all essential elements of brand building.
 In other words, brand building is ultimately based on the success of your sales program.

-Most sales programs begin with cold calling prospects who have varying cultural, social, language, religious, philosophical, historical and even psychological differences.
+Most sales programs begin with cold calling prospects.
+These prospects have varying cultural, social, language, religious, philosophical, historical and even psychological differences.
 How can one relate properly to prospects with such diversity?

 During the critical start-up phase, and for several years thereafter, it’s the business owner who personally has to make most of the sales.
 These are the crucial years when you either reach cash flow or fold.
 They are also the years when your brand gets the reputation as a “hot mover,” an “up-and-comer,” and “the latest thing;” or a “slow mover,” “hard-to-get,” or worse, “a loser.”
 Your reputation during these early years, when your brand is most vulnerable, depends on your ability to make sales happen.